Upgrade from AX 2012 to Finance and Operations

 A template for a project plan is provided in the upgrade methodology.
 In this step, the output from the previous steps of the Analyze phase is used to fill the project plan for the upgrade project.
 The project plan will also contain all testing details: data upgrade testing, cutover testing (mock cutover), the functional test pass iterations, and details about the various resource assignments for those tasks.

-At this stage, the project plan provides a data point that can help you understand the time and cost that an upgrade to Finance and Operations will involve.
+At this stage, the project plan provides a data point that can help you understand the time and cost of an upgrade.

 During the Execute phase, you work through the tasks that you planned during the Analyze phase.
-To move to the Execute phase, you must purchase Finance and Operations, and you must have available resources that can work on the upgrade.
+To move to the Execute phase, you must purchase Finance and Operations apps, and you must have available resources that can work on the upgrade.

 Switch to the LCS implementation project